BIOGEOGRAPHIC INFORMATION & OBSERVATION SYSTEM

 What Is BIOS?

-The volume of environmental resource data being collected by DFG has ballooned in recent years, and personnel are facing challenges associated with managing, storing, and distributing the data from past and current studies.
+The volume of environmental resource data being collected by CDFW has ballooned in recent years, and personnel are facing challenges associated with managing, storing, and distributing the data from past and current studies.
 Complicating this situation is a general lack of standards in terms of how data are recorded in the field, how and where they are stored, and how they are shared.
 BIOS is designed to help alleviate some of these issues.

-One of the mandates of the Biogeographic Data Branch (BDB) of the Department of Fish and Game is to provide high quality scientific information, tools, and expertise needed by Department employees, other government agencies, private organizations, and the public to facilitate the development of informed conservation decisions regarding California's biological resources.
+One of the mandates of the Biogeographic Data Branch (BDB) of the Department of Fish and Wildlife is to provide high quality scientific information, tools, and expertise needed by Department employees, other government agencies, private organizations, and the public to facilitate the development of informed conservation decisions regarding California's biological resources.
 Commensurate with this goal is the standardized collection, tracking, and integration of departmental data in support of resource assessment, conservation planning, ecological analysis, and resource management.

 - Create an information system to manage and integrate digital and hardcopy information.